 Learn more aboutThe Science

-The Company is a world-leader in native mass spectrometry that allows protein targets to be studied in a folded native-like state thereby preserving any associated non-covalent interactions.
-This allows drug interactions to be captured as well as the influence of those drugs on down-stream interaction networks that are necessary for dictating function.
+OMass is a world-leader in native mass spectrometry that allows protein targets to be studied in a folded native-like state thereby preserving any associated non-covalent interactions.
+This allows drug interactions to be captured as well as the influence of those drugs on downstream interaction networks that are necessary for dictating function.
 In this way, the technology delivers superior resolution to traditional pharmacology assays enabling a clearer, more detailed picture of how a putative ligand engages a protein target with function evaluated in parallel.
 The additional information obtained in the OMass assays can reveal new biology even at well-studied receptors and the cell-free system is unbiased for different ligand chemistries unmasking chemical space of high therapeutic potential inaccessible to cell-based assays.